Skip to main content

 The default action, where violations are only displayed in the audit report.

 The Firewall Dashboard lists the quarantined components from all of your repositories in one place.
-Each component includes a link that will navigate you to the Repository Results view.
+Each component links you to the component in the Repository Results view.

 From the Firewall configuration page, you may view the audit repo for a proxy repository configured with Repository Firewall protection.

-Individual quarantined components can be viewed in the Quarantined Component View.
+Individual quarantined components may be viewed in the Quarantined Component View.
 This view is available when you request a quarantined component from the command line.

-A few approaches exist to remediate policy violations when a component has been quarantined.
+A few approaches exist to remediate violations when a component has been quarantined.

 The easiest way to remediate a violation is to select a different version of the same component without the failing violation.
 The version graph on the Component Details Page shows information about policy violations for other versions.